-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Adjust the basic position of the clutch lever. (p.
-159) - Adjust the basic position of hand brake lever. ( p.
-97) - Get used to handling the vehicle on empty suitable terrain before making a longer trip.
-Try also to ride as slowly as possible to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (☞ p.
-58)
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls.

+- Get used to handling the vehicle on empty suitable terrain before making a longer trip.
+Try also to ride as slowly as possible to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (\ p.
+53)